Why this park feels crowded

 Why this score

 Each signal below adds to or subtracts from the estimate.
 Positive numbers push crowds up, negative numbers pull them down.
+This is a planning model, not live data.
+How accurate is this?

 Base seasonal demand

-June is typically shoulder season here.
+July is typically quieter season here.

 Saturday